joshkraft/joshkraft-blog/_posts/2020-10-08-A-Roadmap-for-Passing-the-AWS-Machine-Learning-Specialty-Certification.md

 ## 2. Study ML until you can explain the key concepts/algorithms to a friend.

-Once you are comfortable with the basics of Python, it is time to move on to the main focus of the exam: machine learning.
+Once you are comfortable with the basics of Python, it is time to move on to the main focus of the exam: ML.
 In particular, the exam has a heavy focus on tuning and debugging deep neural networks.
 The material covered in this step makes up about 50% of the exam, and can be unintuitive at first for those with no background in math or statistics.

 However, the concepts all build on each other, and the more time you spend experimenting the easier it will be to understand the material.
 Many of the resources in this section have a lot of overlap, and that is intentional.
 I find that the 'light-bulb' moments happen most often when you engage with the material in a few different ways.